ngraveio/Research/papers/nbcr-2023-003-sign.md

 | 3. origin (optional) | No corresponding field, provides an additional description |

 `sign-response` UR type provides the exact same information as `sol-signature` and has even the advantage to provide an additional optional field to describe the origin with the device name for example.

-### Use case

-The watch-only wallet generates a QR code containing the `sign-request` UR type with the following information:

-1. (Recommended) Request ID, an universally unique identifier (UUID) of the transaction
-2. Solana coin identity
-3. Derivation path of the key requested to sign the request along with the wallet master fingerprint
-4. Transaction to sign
-5. (Recommended) Origin to indicate the wallet name
-6. (Optional) Data type with either transaction or message type (if not specified, transaction type is defined by default)
-7. (Optional) Sender address for verification, redundant however with derivation path where the public key is already included

-The offline signer decodes the transaction depending on the data type and responds to the request with the signature once the transaction has been verified and approved by the user.
-The offline signer generates a QR code containing the `sign-response` UR type with the following information:

-1. (Mandatory if provided in the request) Request ID indicating the UUID of the transaction
-2. Signature
-3. (Recommended) Origin to indicate the name of the offline signer

 ### Example